 HCDE has a robust research agenda, with faculty running research labs and centers.
 The Virtual Reality Lab, the Make Lab, and the Design Lab comprise HCDE's Educational Labs (Ed Labs), shared spaces to be used by HCDE students and faculty for teaching, learning, and research activities.

-The Virtual Reality Lab is located in room 129A and contains installed components of an HTC Vive and a high performance desktop.
-An Oculus Rift is also available for check out.
-The Make Lab in room 313 of Sieg Hall contains tools and materials for hard prototyping (drill press, soldering, as well as many other tools and parts) on movable tool benches that can be ported to classrooms, and is available by appointment.
+- Make Lab: contains tools and materials for hard prototyping (drill press, soldering, as well as many other tools and parts) on movable tool benches that can be ported to classrooms, and is available by appointment.

-The Design Lab is located in Sieg 233 and includes movable tables and chairs of different sizes and kinds, wall-mounted and movable white boards, and movable carts with an assortment of prototyping supplies.
-The space is able to accommodate up to 40-person classes and features ceiling-mounted projectors, screens, speakers, and white board walls.
-The motivation for creating the Design Lab was that much of our work is highly collaborative, with many courses and research efforts employing project-based models for teaching and learning that have our students working in groups.
-This group work requires a different kind of space than the typical classroom for an effective practice.
-The work takes many different forms, depending on the specific project or phase of the project.
-Examples are brainstorming sessions, design meetings, group discussions, prototyping, presentations, and exhibits.
+- Design Lab: includes movable tables and chairs of different sizes and kinds, wall-mounted and movable white boards, and movable carts with an assortment of prototyping supplies.
+The space accommodates up to 40 people and features ceiling-mounted projectors, screens, speakers, and whiteboard walls.
+The lab supports highly collaborative work of many different forms, depending on the specific phase of a project (e.g., brainstorming sessions, design meetings, group discussions, prototyping, presentations, exhibits).
+It also supports courses and workshops employing project-based models for teaching and learning.

 Computing Resources

-Standard computer facilities and common computing services such as internet access and printing (including 3D printing) are available to members of research teams through facilities available across the University of Washington campus.
-The Department of Human Centered Design & Engineering employs a full-time Computing Manager who provides dedicated IT support to faculty research endeavors and the department.
+Standard computer facilities and common computing services such as internet access and printing (including 3D printing) are available to members of research teams through facilities available across the UW campus.
+HCDE employs a Computing Manager who provides dedicated IT support to faculty research endeavors and the department.
+Additionally, the department maintains a library of computing equipment available for checkout.
+This includes loaner laptops, cameras and microphones to support hybrid meetings, and cameras, microphones, and other tools to support user research in the field.

 Offices